cyberneticuk/cyberneticuk/index.md

-# Event Networking and site hosting for
+# Event Networking and site hosting
-## Cybernetic UK offers a range of networking equipment for events on the Isle of Wight and site hosting for events and companies across the UK!
+## Cybernetic UK offers a range of networking equipment for events on the Isle of Wight and webhsite hosting for events and companies across the UK!

+## Networking:
+### Choice of gigabit TP-LINK routers:
+#### - Great for small events in one concentrated area with less than 100 people or as a modem for a small or medium event.
+#### - Weddings, Small gigs and small to medium events when paired with another access point.
+#### - Anywhere with a DSL socket will do.
+### Choice of 100 megabit ethernet switches:
+#### - if you prefer a more wired approach then our ethernet switches will get your network up and running in no time. just plug in and go.
+#### - Useful when there is a concentrated number of devices that need a wired connection.
+### Ubiquiti M2 and M5 acces points:
+#### - provide high speed 2.4 GHz to hundreds of devices at once.
+#### - Super fast 5GHz M5 acces points provide a reliable high speed connection between the M2 points.
+## Website hosting
+### Plans: